jduarte/immortus/details.md

 end
 ```

-This is the simplest case possible, to be used when you already got routes to create background jobs and just need to add the __default verify__
+This is the simplest case possible (regarding routing),
+to be used when you already got routes to create background jobs
+and just need to add the __default verify__ so the JS be able to check the job status.

 ##### Intermediate